jw782cn/ComfyUI-Catcat/README.md

 ```

 ## Disclaimer
-This extension simply provides the convenience of installing custom nodes and does not guarantee their proper functioning.
+This extension simply provides funs and does not guarantee their proper functioning.

 ## Credit
 Thank you [ComfyUI](https://github.com/comfyanonymous/ComfyUI)!!!